Solo Expat Life in Malaysia

 Working in Malaysia in 2026

-The job market is undergoing major changes with strong demand in green technologies and digital services.
+The job market is in full transformation, with strong demand for green technologies and digital services.

-Cybersecurity, Renewable Energy, Artificial Intelligence, and AgriTech.
-Companies are looking for international profiles capable of bridging the gap between the West and Asia.
+Cybersecurity, Renewable Energy, Artificial Intelligence and AgriTech.
+Companies are looking for international profiles able to bridge the West and Asia.

 Professional Networks

 LinkedIn is king here.
-However, joining the CCIFM (France-Malaysia International Chamber of Commerce) can speed up your search dramatically.
+That said, joining the CCIFM (France-Malaysia International Chamber of Commerce) can dramatically speed up your search.

-Is it safe for a single woman to live in Malaysia?
+Is Malaysia safe for a woman living alone?

 Yes, absolutely.
 Malaysia is generally very safe.
-Of course, usual precautions apply (snatch thefts in some areas), but street harassment is extremely rare.
-For more tips, read our guide dedicated to expatriate women.
+Of course, the usual precautions apply (snatch thefts in certain areas), but street harassment is extremely rare.
+For more advice, read our guide for expat women.

-Yes, as long as you have a work visa (EP), retiree visa (MM2H), or digital nomad visa.
-You will need your passport, your work permit, and sometimes your rental agreement.
-Consult our banking guide.
+Yes, as long as you hold a work visa (EP), a retirement visa (MM2H) or a digital nomad visa.
+You will need your passport, your work pass and sometimes your rental contract.
+See our banking guide.

 When is the best time to move?

-Avoid the Chinese New Year period (February) because everything stops.
-Between June and September is an excellent time to settle in quietly.
+Avoid the Chinese New Year period (February) as everything grinds to a halt.
+June to September is an excellent time to settle in at a relaxed pace.

 Do I need to speak Malay (Bahasa Melayu)?

-English is spoken everywhere in the city.
-However, learning the basics of Malay greatly facilitates relationships with locals and shows your respect for the culture.
+English is spoken everywhere in the cities.
+That said, learning the basics of Malay makes interactions with locals much easier and shows your respect for the culture.
 Start here.

 In Kuala Lumpur, the LRT/MRT network is excellent.
-For the rest, the Grab application is essential and very affordable.
+For everything else, the Grab app is a must-have and very affordable.
 Transport guide.

 Is it easy to make Malaysian friends?

-Yes, Malaysians are very open, especially over food.
-Sharing a meal in a "Mamak" is the first step towards friendship.
-Understand the local gastronomy.
+Yes, Malaysians are very open, especially around food.
+Sharing a meal at a "Mamak" is the first step toward friendship.
+Understanding the local cuisine.

-What is the minimum budget for a solo?
+What is the minimum budget for a solo expat?

 Keep an open mind and be patient.
-The notion of time and indirect communication can be surprising.
-Tips for cultural shock.
+The local sense of time and indirect communication can be surprising.
+Tips for culture shock.

 Excellent.
-Fiber optics is available in almost all condos and 5G covers 95% of Kuala Lumpur.
+Fibre is available in almost every condo and 5G covers 95% of Kuala Lumpur.
 Recommended plans.

-Grab (transport/food), Shopee/Lazada (shopping), WhatsApp (essential for everything), and Touch 'n Go (payment).
+Grab (transport/food), Shopee/Lazada (shopping), WhatsApp (a must for everything), and Touch 'n Go (payment).
 More essential apps.

 My Solo Roadmap